 What do you wear for cold-weather paddling?

-Feet: Waterproof boots with one or two pairs of thick-ass wool socks.
+Feet: Waterproof boots with one or two pairs of thick wool socks.
 Or rubber boot slip-ons over your normal closed-toe shoes.

-Legs: A good base layer (or two), wool or fleece, underneath a pair of water-proof or at least resistant pants.
+Legs: A good base layer (or two), wool or fleece, beneath a pair of water-proof or at least resistant pants.

 Torso: Base layer of wool or fleece (or both), a sweater or two and a waterproof/water-repellent) jacket.

 Head: Knit cap (mostly for the ears).